-Consuls shall be entitled to carry on the following activities at consulates, at their residences, at the residences of citizens of their country and on board vessels sailing under their country's flag:
+Consuls shall be entitled to carry on the following activities at consulates, at their residences, at the residences of citizens of the sending country and on board vessels or aircraft flying that country's flag:

-- 1. To receive and certify declarations from citizens of the sending State; - 2.
-To draw up, attest and accept for safekeeping the wills and other unilateral instruments and declarations of citizens of the sending State and to accept for safekeeping the property and documents of such citizens; - 3.
-To draw up or certify agreements concluded between citizens of the sending State, provided that such agreements are not contrary to the laws of the receiving country.
-A consul may not draw up or certify any agreement concerning the establishment, modification or alienation of property rights to buildings and land situated in the receiving country; - 4.
-To draw up or certify agreements between citizens of the sending country and citizens of the receiving country, provided that such agreements relate exclusively to interests situated in the territory of the State which the consul represents or to transactions to be carried out in the territory of that State, and provided that such agreements are not contrary to the laws of the sending State; - 5.
-To certify the signatures, on documents of any kind, of citizens of the country which the consul represents; to legalize documents issued by the authorities or officials of the sending State or the receiving country, and to certify copies of such documents; - 6.
-To certify translations of documents issued by the authorities and officials of the sending State or the receiving country; - 7.
-To accept for safekeeping money and valuables from citizens of the sending State or intended for such citizens;
+- 1. To receive, draw up and certify declarations from citizens of the sending country; - 2.
+To draw up, attest and accept for safekeeping the wills of citizens of the sending country; - 3.
+To draw up or certify agreements concluded between citizens of the sending country, and to certify unilateral instruments provided that such agreements and instruments are not contrary to the laws of the receiving country.
+A consul may not draw up or certify any agreement or instrument establishing or transferring rights to immovable property situated in the receiving country; - 4.
+To draw up or certify agreements between citizens of the sending country and citizens of the receiving country, provided that such agreements relate exclusively to interests situated in the territory of the State which the consul represents or to transactions to be carried out in the territory of that State, and provided that such agreements are not contrary to the laws of the receiving country; - 5.
+To legalize documents issued by the authorities or officials of the sending or the receiving country, and to certify copies or translations of such documents and extracts therefrom: - 6.
+To certify the signatures, on documents of any kind, of citizens of the country which the consul represents, provided that the contents of such documents are not contrary to the laws of the receiving country:

-8. To perform such other acts as may be required, provided that they are not contrary to the laws of the receiving country.
+- 7. To accept for safekeeping property and documents from citizens of the sending country or intended for such citizens provided that this is not contrary to the laws of the receiving country; - 8.
+To perform other acts forming part of a consul's duties, provided that they are not contrary to the laws of the receiving country.

-The documents referred to in article 17 above, copies or translations thereof or extracts therefrom which have been drawn up or certified by a consul shall be regarded in the receiving country as documents, copies, translations and extracts having the same standing in law and the same validity when adduced in evidence as if they had been drawn up, translated or certified by competent authorities and institutions of the receiving country.
+- 1. The documents referred to in article 17 above, copies or translations thereof or extracts therefrom, which have been drawn up or certified by a consul shall be regarded in the receiving country as documents, copies, translations and extracts having the same standing in law and the same validity when adduced in evidence as if they had been drawn up, translated or certified by competent authorities and institutions of the receiving country. - 2.
 However, the documents, copies, translations and extracts mentioned above shall be subject to such legalization as the law of the receiving country may require.